rminehan/sandstone-scala-training/02_type_system/slides.md

 ---

-# Existential crisis
+# Existential crisis!

-The world of Java developer has just been shattered
+The world of the Java developer has just been shattered

 ---